codefinity/oeuvre/README.md

 Design is something that is always happening, therefore the attitude of perfectionism must be avoided, at the same time the process of evolution must continue.

+## How To Make Principles Of Evolution Work for Architecture

 ### Requirement is the King